 While the San Marzano type of tomato can indeed grow in the United States and other places, only those certified as having been grown near Mount Vesuvius in Italy are the very best.
 Be as careful when selecting your canned San Marzanos as you would when selecting an olive oil or fine coffee.

 There are purveyors of false and/or low-quality mixed versions of the genuine article.
 Always read the labels carefully to procure authentic, protected, certified San Marzano tomatoes in cans.
 The San Marzano Consortium oversees the certification of these tomatoes.

 How To Grow The Tomato Known As San Marzano

 Unless you have a volcano in your backyard, it’s unlikely your San Marzano tomatoes will be comparable to those imported from Italy.
 This should not stop you from taking this challenge on, though!

-These days it is certainly possible to buy the seedlings or the seeds of the San Marzano and try your hand at growing this Italian gourmet delight.
-The primary key is amending your soil properly to duplicate the fertile soil conditions of the volcanic fields of Naples.
+These days it is certainly possible to buy the seedlings or the tomato seeds of the San Marzano and try your hand at growing this Italian gourmet delight.
+The primary key is amending your soil mixture properly to duplicate the fertile soil conditions of the volcanic fields of Naples.